joey-qytyku/OS-90-i386/docs/drivers/Drivers.md

 System board devices are not automatically configured as there is little reason to do this.
 A user can manually reconfigure them if desired.

 The PnP BIOS does not report everything.
 It will not report PCI devices.
-PCI VGA cards are hardcoded to use A0000h-BFFFFh and use bars for SVGA VRAM.
+PCI VGA cards are hardcoded to use A0000h-BFFFFh and use BARs for SVGA VRAM.

+## Problems

+### Limited Configurability

+The ISA bus is 16-bit so it does not support 32-bit memory access or addressing.
+The ISA PnP specification seems to support this anyway.
+ISA also can use 10-bit port decode or 16-bit decode.
+The ISA PnP static resource data reports this.

+In the ISA bus, each card is sent the pin signals and, hopefully, only one responds by transmitting data.
+The difference in address decode bits is problematic because a card with 10-bit IO decode will only get 10 bits, and the upper ones mean nothing.
+E.g. if the base is 2F8h, the address 12F8h would access the exact same address.
+This can become a source of conflict.

+PCI, by comparison, is 32-bit capable and BARs can go anywhere.

+The ISA PnP bus has more specifics that require specific design choices in the PnP manager.
+Devices can have certain memory addresses and ports which they can optionally be configured to use by software.
+For example, a parallel port card can be configured to the three standard ports and nothing else for compatibility.

+### User Configuration

+The user may need to change certain settings.
+Configurations must be maintained by the userspace.

 ## Abstract Devices

-It is up to the bus driver to decide how the devices are accessed using the API and how they are stored internally, but devices must be reported in a standard format within the DevFS.
+It is up to the bus driver to decide how the devices are accessed using the API and how they are stored internally, but devices should be reported in a standard format within the DevFS.

 Devices should have a variable in their structures (or maybe a bitmap) that indicates that it has been requested so that duplicate devices can work.